Morpho-evolution with learning using a controller archive as an inheritance mechanism: Discussion

 \section{Discussion}

 Advancing previous work in the domain of body-brain evolution, we proposed a method to evolve robots in a rich morphological space that includes a variety of sensors and actuators and can realise skeletons with diverse forms and sizes.
 Hence, a considerably more diverse range of body-plans can be produced in this space than in previous work that either uses modular systems \cite{miras2020evolving} or spaces in which the components have common control mechanisms \cite{gupta2021embodied}.
 The richer space increases the likelihood that a controller produced via evolutionary operators will not match a new body-plan.
-Additionally, the diversity of actuators in particular increases the difficulty of learning a useful controller.
 Although using a generative (morphology-independent) encoding can address the inheritance issue, the time-complexity associated with these methods can be prohibitive when working with physical robots.

 To address this we proposed the use of an external archive that stores a learned controller associated with a `type' of robot.
-As described in the results section, we have demonstrated that the archive improves significantly the efficiency in evolving a body-plan capable of solving a task, a factor that is of key importance when working in physical robotics.
+As described in section \ref{sec:results}, we have demonstrated that the archive significantly improves the quality of the solution and the efficiency in evolving a body-plan capable of solving multiple tasks.
 The role of the archive and the various components of the framework used in leading to this result are discussed below.